Shazwazza/Articulate/umbraco-marketplace-readme.md

 ## Features

-Supporting all the features you'd want in a blogging platform
+Supporting all the features you'd want in a blogging platform:

 - Categories & Tags
 - Themes